lukacsg/openlostcat/README.md

 ```

 Both of the above examples are meant being evaluated by the (default) first matching strategy.

+If only the category names are relevant, they can be rewritten using the logical operators without a default rule.

 ## Rule Syntax Reference